Model-Free Nonlinear Feedback Optimization: Extension to Constrained Input

 \subsection{Design of Constrained Feedback Optimization}

 In the input-constrained case, the updates of the proposed model-free feedback optimization controller are

-where $v_k,v_{k+1}\sim U(\mathbb{S}_{p-1})$ are uniformly sampled from the unit sphere $\mathbb{S}_{p-1}$, $\delta$ is a smoothing parameter, and $\eta \in (0,1)$.
+where $\eta \in (0,1)$ is the step size, $\langle\,,\rangle$ denotes the inner product, $v_0,\ldots,v_{k+1}$ are i.i.d.~samples from the uniform distribution $U(\mathbb{S}_{p-1})$ on the unit sphere $\mathbb{S}_{p-1}$, and $\delta$ is a smoothing parameter.
 The initial point $w_0$ is chosen from the constraint set $\mathcal{U}$.
 The update \eqref{eq:updateOPTCons} is based on the Frank-Wolfe algorithm for constrained optimization\cite{jaggi2013revisiting}, combined with the residual one-point gradient estimation that we have already seen before in \eqref{eq:updateOPT}.
 At time $k+1$, the controller calculates a new candidate solution $w_{k+1}$ by taking a convex combination of the previous solution $w_k$ and a new point $s_k$.
 Note that $s_k$ is obtained in the step of linear minimization constrained over $\mathcal{U}$, where the gradient estimate $\tilde{\phi}_k$ corresponding to $w_k$ is utilized.
 Similar to \eqref{eq:updateOPT}, $\tilde{\phi}_k$ is constructed when the output measurement $y_{k+1}$ is at hand.
-Finally, the controller applies the input $u_{k+1}$ perturbed with the exploration noise $\delta v_{k+1}$ to the system \eqref{eq:system}. \begin{remark} Compared to zeroth-order Frank-Wolfe algorithms\cite{balasubramanian2021zeroth,sahu2019towards,chen2020frank} that use two-point estimates, in \eqref{eq:updateDTestimateCons}, we use the current and the historic evaluations of the objective function to construct the gradient estimate.
+Finally, the controller applies the input $u_{k+1}$ perturbed with the exploration noise $\delta v_{k+1}$ to the system \eqref{eq:system}. \begin{remark} Compared to zeroth-order Frank-Wolfe algorithms\cite{balasubramanian2021zeroth,chen2020frank} that use two-point estimates, in \eqref{eq:updateDTestimateCons}, we use the current and the historic evaluations of the objective function to construct the gradient estimate.
 This design corresponds to the scenario where for a dynamic plant, at every time $k+1$, we can only obtain one new approximate objective value $\Phi(u_k,y_{k+1})$ based on the real-time measurement $y_{k+1}$. \end{remark}